Telemedicine, Virtual Primary Care, Virtual Mental Health | Resources, Advice & More

 Written by First Stop Health Counselors | Nov 6, 2024 6:00:00 AM

 When something is on your mind, talking about it can make a big difference.
 You don’t always have to spend months or years in therapy to get unbiased, confidential support.
 In some cases, you may benefit from short-term therapy.
-Many employers offer no-cost options, such as First Stop Health Short-Term Therapy.
+Many employers offer no-cost options, such as First Stop Health virtual therapy.

-Short-term therapy takes a more solution-oriented approach.
+First Stop Health virtual therapy provides you with short-term, solution-focused support.
 During this type of therapy, you’ll focus on identifying immediate solutions to the issue you are facing.
-With First Stop Health Short-Term Therapy, you will work with your therapist to:
+With First Stop Health virtual therapy, you will work with your therapist to:

 • Gain new strategies for navigating life’s challenges.
 Your therapist can help you make sense of difficult situations, learn new coping strategies, and develop healthy habits to adapt to challenges.